-The advantages of such a framework are at least two folds. \begin{itemize} \item Firstly, VAE and LSTM have been integrated seamlessly to fulfill both anomaly detection and trend prediction.
-The VAE block is in charge of anomaly detection and LSTM is adopted for trend prediction.
-LSTM takes the re-encoded time series from the output of the anomaly detection (the VAE block).
-Such a design reduces the impact of abnormal data and noise on the trend prediction block considerably. \item Secondly, spectral residual analysis is adopted as a pre-processing step in the whole pipeline.
+The advantages of such a framework are at least two folds. \begin{itemize} \item Firstly, VAE and LSTM have been integrated seamlessly to fulfill both anomaly detection and prediction.
+The VAE block is in charge of anomaly detection and LSTM is adopted for prediction.
+On the one hand, VAE considerably reduces the impact from the anomalies and noise on the prediction block.
+On the other hand, LSTM helps VAE to maintain the long term sequential patterns that are out of the VAE encoding window.
+This design leads to the better performance for both tasks than they work alone. \item Secondly, spectral residual analysis is adopted as a pre-processing step in the whole pipeline.
 It helps to suppress the apparent anomalies and therefore alleviates their interference to the training of VAE and LSTM. \end{itemize}

-Although our model is conceptually similar as the models used in anomaly detection~\cite{Zhang2019} and natural language processing~\cite{Bowman2016}, which integrate both of recurrent neural network (RNN) and VAE, it is capble of robust trend prediction.
-In addition, the input sequence to our model is organized into segments as will be revealed as later.
-To the best of our knowledge, this is the first framework to address both unsupervised anomaly detection and robust trend prediction as a whole.
+Although our model is conceptually similar as the models used in anomaly detection~\cite{Zhang2019} and natural language processing~\cite{Bowman2016}, which integrate both recurrent neural network (RNN) and VAE~\cite{Chung2019}, the structure of our model is different.
+Moreover, our model is capable of robust prediction.
+To the best of our knowledge, this is the first work that addresses both prediction and unsupervised anomaly detection under one joint model.

 The remainder of this paper is organized as follows.
-Related works about trend prediction and unsupervised anomaly detection are presented in Section~\ref{sec:rela}.
-The proposed model, namely ADTP is presented in Section~\ref{sec:method}.
-The effectiveness of our approach both for trend prediction and anomaly detection is studied on two datasets in Section~\ref{sec:exp}.
+Related works about prediction and unsupervised anomaly detection are presented in Section~\ref{sec:rela}.
+The proposed model, namely PAD is presented in Section~\ref{sec:method}.
+The effectiveness of our approach both for prediction and anomaly detection is studied on two datasets in Section~\ref{sec:exp}.
 Finally, Section~\ref{sec:conc} concludes the paper.